 The last of these games is September 14.
 I doubt that Pettitte will come back before that date.

-You also have to keep in mind that September 1 is the day that the rosters can be expanded from 25 to 40 players, so their may be a minor-league call-up or two that could help in this regard.
+You also have to keep in mind that September 1 is the day that the rosters can be expanded from 25 to 40 players, so there may be a minor-league call-up or two that could help in this regard.
 And that's only 9 days away.

 Question: Who would be this hypothetical prospect called up?